 Issue—The cost of critically needed access technology is out of reach for most blind Americans.

 The high cost of access technology creates a difficult economic reality.
-Most access technology ranges from $1,000 to $6,000.
-For example, a leading screen reader is $900, a popular Braille notetaker is $5,495, one model of a refreshable Braille display is $2,795, and a moderately priced Braille embosser is $3,695.
-According to the United States Census Bureau 69.1 percent of blind Americans are either unemployed or underemployed.1 Consequently, most blind Americans do not have sufficient financial resources needed to purchase these items.2 These financial barriers can ultimately lead to a loss of employment, insufficient education, or even isolation from community activities.
+Most access technology ranges from 1,000 to 6,000 dollars.
+For example, a leading screen reader is 900 dollars, a popular Braille note taker is 5,495 dollars, one model of a refreshable Braille display is 2,795 dollars, and a moderately priced Braille embosser is 3,695 dollars.
+According to the United States Census Bureau 69.5 percent of blind Americans are either unemployed or underemployed.1 Consequently, most blind Americans do not have sufficient financial resources needed to purchase these items.2 These financial barriers can ultimately lead to a loss of employment, insufficient education, or even isolation from community activities.

 Access technology enables blind Americans to participate in today’s workforce.
 Blindness is well-defined and measurable,5 but affects each person differently and at different ages.
 Since individuals’ needs differ, manufacturers have designed various tools that enable each blind American to perform tasks that they were once unable to accomplish themselves due to their blindness.
-Braille notetakers are frequently used in schools, screen-reading software allows workers to check their email at home, and screen-magnification software can help seniors losing vision learn about community activities.
+Braille note takers are frequently used in schools, screen reading software allows workers to check their email at home, and screen magnification software can help seniors losing vision learn about community activities.
 Access technology equips blind Americans to seek employment and stay employed.
-For the 69.1 percent of blind Americans who are either unemployed or underemployed, it is a vehicle that facilitates the job seeking process.
-Despite this critical need, public and private entities struggle to meet consumer demand.6 This leads to untimely delays in the delivery of necessary technology and ultimately harms the blind consumer.
+For the 69.5 percent of blind Americans who are either unemployed or underemployed, it is a vehicle that facilitates the job seeking process.
+Despite this critical need however, public and private entities struggle to meet consumer demand.6 This leads to untimely delays in the delivery of necessary technology and ultimately harms the blind consumer.